JOEYLEE1121/CMM/README.md

 FLASK_APP=app.py
 FLASK_DEBUG=0
 ```

 Also note that there is no need to include the enclosing quotes `'` for `GCREDS` on the Heroku Config Vars section.

 ## Reference

+Example base JSON of a strategy alert from Trading View:

 ```json
 {